 The secret to making crepe batter is to make it as smooth as possible so that you don’t create any lumps.
 You could use a blender, but who needs one more small appliance to drag out and clean?

 Instead, place your flour in a large bowl with the salt, whisk it together and then add the milk.
-This will assure a smooth, clump-free mixture from the start.
+This will assure a smooth, clump-free mixture from the start, a key attribute for any crepe recipe.

 Then add beaten eggs to the flour mixture for continued “smoothness”.